 Woke up to some golden light pouring through and dancing across the dust of her east facing San Francisco apartment, she was gone, work I figured, it was Tuesday.
 I wandered into the kitchen, a note was on the counter.

 'Morning Sunshine, had a meeting, Ill be back in the afternoon and hope you're gone.
 I took your keys, the car makes it too easy.
 You probably don't remember much of last night, could see in your eyes you drank to much, I know you miss her.
 The only way you're going to figure any of this out is if you leave the hard way, stick your thumb out and find a way.
 You always did best when you could wander alone, I can't have you around, Ill fall in love all over and thats not fair because you won't.
-Find something to write about, forget about everything else, go back to the beginning, you might find something and if you stop looking now, it'll be lost'
+Find something to write about, forget about everything else, go back to the beginning, you might see clearly and if you stop looking, it'll be lost'

 I poured a bowl of cereal and laughed.
-Was proud of her for writing that, maybe one day she'll know what it meant.
+Proud of her for writing that, maybe one day she'll know what it meant.
 Most of my stuff was inside the car, but that was ok, I didn't need it.
 Slowly got dressed and tidied her apartment, for someone who had everything else together, it was always a mess.
 Flipped her note over and picked up the pen.

 'I love you, keep the car.
-If anyone asks where I've gone tell them you don't know, left my phone in the bedside table, not sure how long I'll be, just that I'm going north eventually.
+If anyone asks where I've gone tell them you don't know, left my phone in the bedside table, not sure how long I'll be, just that I'm going north, eventually.
 Keep smiling, A.'

 'The poor encyclopedia must be so jealous of google' I said to myself, out loud.

 A couple people looked up confused, wondering if I was talking to them.
 Amber was unaffected.
 I opened the large dusty book and found my favourite F; F. Scott Fitzgerald.
 Changing my voice into a poor impression of the very, very English man I assumed had written the passage- and spoke.